warwick-machine-learning-group/tfl_parallel_mp4_extraction/README.md

 `mpirun -np <number of processors> vidext -multiple <number of processors> <input directory> <output directory>`

 ### Notes on usage
 1. Save to disk: If you want to save the frames into a local filesystem directory, provide an output directory.
-When an output directory is provided, the frames will only be written to the filesystem and not loaded  exinto memory.
+When an output directory is provided, the frames will only be written to the filesystem and not loaded into memory.
 2. Load into memory: If you want to load the frames into memory only, provide `-o ""` as the output directory.
 This will notify the program that all the frames are to be loaded into memory.
 The frames will not be saved to disk.

 ## Dependencies